Nonparametric Link Prediction in Large Scale Dynamic Networks: Introduction

-(3) {\em Fast implementation via LSH:} Non-parametric methods such as kernel regression can be very slow when the kernel must be computed between a query and all points in the training set.
-We adapt the locality sensitive hashing algorithm of~\cite{Motwani} for our particular kernel function, which allows the link prediction algorithm to scale to large graphs and long sequences.
+(3) {\em Fast implementation via LSH:} Nonparametric methods such as kernel regression require computing kernel similarities between a query and all members of the training set.
+A naive implementation would lead to computation linear in the training set size, which is generally infeasible for large-scale networks.
+In order to mitigate this issue, we adapt the locality sensitive hashing algorithm of~\citet{Motwani} to our particular kernel function.

-(4) {\em Empirical improvements over previous methods:} We present our empirical results in two parts.
-First we show that on graphs with non-linearities, such as seasonally fluctuating linkage patterns, we outperform all of the state-of-the-art heuristic measures for static and dynamic graphs.
-On real-world datasets whose evolution is far smoother and simpler, we perform as well as the best competitor.
+(4) {\em Empirical improvements over previous methods:} We demonstrate the empirical effectiveness of our method on link prediction tasks on both simulated and real networks.
+On graphs with nonlinear linkage patterns (e.g., seasonal trends), we outperform all of the state-of-the-art heuristic measures for static and dynamic graphs.
+This result is obtained in particular on a real-world sensor network graph.
+On other real-world datasets with smoother and simpler evolution, we perform as well as the best competitor.
+Finally, we compare our LSH-based kernel regression to exact kernel regression, and show that the LSH-based approach yields almost identical accuracy at a fraction of the computational cost.

 The rest of the paper is organized as follows.
-We present the model and prove consistency in Sections~\ref{sec:proposed} and~\ref{sec:consistency}.
-We discuss our LSH implementation in Section~\ref{sec:lsh}.
-We give empirical results in Section~\ref{sec:exp}, followed by related work and conclusions in Sections~\ref{sec:related} and~\ref{sec:conc}.
+We present the model and the estimator in Section~\ref{sec:proposed}.
+Our LSH implementation is described in Section~\ref{sec:lsh}.
+Section~\ref{sec:exp} provides an experimental evaluation of our method.
+We provide an analysis of consistency in~\ref{sec:consistency}.
+In Section~\ref{sec:stein-general-v3} we discuss our adaptation of Stein's method which we use to establish weak convergence of our estimator in Section~\ref{sec:dist-conv}.
+We provide a discussion of related work in Section~\ref{sec:related} and we present our conclusions in Section~\ref{sec:conc}.

 \reminder{We can also predict link deletions; PUT in conclusions}